hiiamboris/red-wiki/Redbin-specification.md

 Default: type=15 (4), symbol (4), context (4), index (4)
 Compact: TBD
 ```
 The `context` field is an offset from the beginning of the records section in the Redbin file referring to a context! value.
 The context needs to be located before the word record in the Redbin records list.
+If `context` equals -1, it refers to global context.

 ### Set-word!
 ```